catppuccin/github-file-explorer-icons/CONTRIBUTING.md

 ### Directory Structure

-The repository is structured so different components live as independently as possible.

 | Folder | Description |
 |---|---|
 | `assets/` | Previews of the extension in each flavor. |